RZulu54/ChessBrainVB/README.md

 Compiled with Visual Basic 6 => 32 bit Windows exe file, examines about 150.000-200.000 positions/sec.
 All chess rules are implemented: castling, En passant, Threfold repetition, 50 move rule.
-Support for up to 64 threads, maximum hash size 1.4 GB.
+Support for up to 64 cores, maximum transposition table hash size is 1.4 GB.
 Not supported: endgame tablebases, pondering.

 2. Excel/Word version:
 Use ExcelChessBrainX.xlsm, WordChessBrainX.docm (full install needed, viewer not working) to play games using the GUI implemented in VBA forms.
 The Excel edition needs the Excel file only.
 All data needed (i.e. opening book) is stored in worksheets.
 Playing strength of the VBA version is about 2600 ELO.
 Visual Basic for Applications (VBA) is used here for the chess engine.
-This pseudo code is 30 times slower ( 5.000-10.000 position/sec) than the compiled VB6 EXE
+This pseudo code is 30 times slower ( 5.000-10.000 position/sec) than the compiled VB6 EXE.

 Hint: The program "Alice in Chessland" by Angelo Spartalis has a very nice GUI and is based on ChessbrainVB V3.05.
 Link: https://www.spartalis.gr/chess/index_ENG.html

-Note: Last version avialable is V3.74.
-No other versions are planned.

 For questions please contact me: rogzuehlsdorf@yahoo.de